-Withdrawal from your course, even for a short period, may mean that you miss essential parts of your course.
-We may not allow you to resume your studies, and if we do it may take you longer (possibly as much as an extra year), to complete your studies.
+Withdrawal from your course is the final sanction we will apply if other steps within our Student Debt Management Policy do not lead to us recovering the debt or reaching agreement with you.
+Withdrawal means that you are not able to continue your studies at BU and you will not be able to resume your studies even if you make a payment after withdrawal.
+If you have a student visa, withdrawal must be notified to the UK Visa and Immigration Service and will usually result in withdrawal of your Student visa.
+Application of other sanctions, even for a short period, may mean that you miss essential parts of your course so that it takes you longer (possibly as much as an extra year), to complete your studies.
 You may have to pay fees for an extra period and you may not be able to take out a student loan for the extra period.
 You may not be able to extend your visa.

 If you are in financial difficulties please contact us as soon as possible.
 There may be serious consequences for you if you do not pay your tuition fees or other charges.

 26.6 Accommodation charges: If you fail to pay your accommodation charges to us (under a separate accommodation agreement) when they are due, or make payments under an agreed repayment plan, we may apply all or any of these sanctions: